 Tell us about the first time/effect you performed.

 Effect-wise, the first piece of card magic I learned was a triple prediction using the one-a-head-principle.
 To this day, I still perform it on occasion, and it still gets wonderful reactions.
-On a side note, I try and perform the routine exactly how it w
+On a side note, I try and perform the routine exactly how it was taught to me by my father years ago.

 What do you see as wrong with the industry today?

 As it stands right now, artists are the most important part of the whole equation.
 The industry has (for a long time) forgotten this fundamental truth.
 Without truly creative artists, magic ceases to move forward.
-As long as theory11 keeps this in mind, t
+As long as theory11 keeps this in mind, the magic community will transform in positive ways.
+Wait until you see what the artists invent now!

 What is the last trick you saw that fooled the crap out of you?